programgames/Gregblock-revamped/README.md

 # GregBlock Revamped

-Welcome, GregBlock players, I am glad to announce the new version of Gregblock.
+Welcome, GregBlock players, I am glad to announce the new version of GregBlock.

 If you have any questions, please create a ticket here: https://github.com/programgames/Gregblock-revamped/issues
 I will fix them as fast as possible.